Gianlooca/mementoamiga/README.md

 <br>

 ## Features
 As already said, the page is "skinny": it consists of a single page and 7 features.
+Since, once again, the website mantains - while being responsive - pretty much the same structure on every kind of screen, we'll show just a few examples taken from different screen sizes of the mentioned features.

 ### Logo
 - It shows the page title in the peculiar Amiga 500 font (recreated by Patrick H. Lauke).
 It's responsive but always the same, basically, in all the versions, so we're going to show just a sample from the smartphone version